kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 A saturated design is a resolution III design.
 These designs allows you to determine the main effects with the smallest number of experiments.

-Saturated designs are of course most suited for screening, and should always be run when you are investigating a new system with many factors.
+Saturated designs are most suited for screening, and should always be run when you are investigating a new system with many factors.
 If there is a strong interaction present in such a system then it will be confounded with a main effect, so some caution is required.

 Let's continue with the example of a :math:`2^{7-4}_{\text{III}}` experiment introduced in the section on :ref:`highly fractionated designs <DOE-highly-fractionated-designs>`.
 We had a system with seven factors, called **ABCDEFG**.
 We ran the 8 experiments at the levels in the table (repeated again below) and obtained the corresponding values of :math:`y`.